Cartman720/todotrialtemplate/README.md

 Application consists of several parts.

 1) User authentication featuer - simply anyone can sign up with providing username and password.
-Respectively, users should be able to login in to view task list.
+Respectively, users should be able to login to view their task list.

 2) After login, on main page user should have a facility to make a basic CRUD operations over the task list.
 Users should have capability have to make CRUD operations on task list.
 	1. **view existing tasks**